Enquiries:

 Eye Lens Implant

-Eye lens implant surgery, also known as intraocular lens (IOL) surgery, is a procedure where the eye’s natural lens is replaced with an artificial one to improve vision.
+Eye lens implant surgery is a procedure where the eye’s natural lens is replaced with an artificial one to improve vision.
 This surgery is commonly performed to treat conditions like cataracts (where the eye’s lens becomes cloudy) or to correct refractive errors such as short-sightedness, long-sightedness, or astigmatism.
-The artificial lens restores clear vision by focusing light properly onto the retina.

 Also known as: Intraocular Lens (IOL) Surgery, Cataract Surgery, Lens Replacement Surgery

 Eye lens implant surgery is a safe and well-established treatment that can significantly enhance vision and quality of life.
+This surgery can correct various eye conditions, and many patients enjoy freedom from corrective eyewear after the procedure.
 Here are some of the main benefits of the procedure:

 • Improved Vision: Most patients experience clearer, sharper vision after the procedure.